Flab-E/ctf-stuff/README.md

 ```
 strings <filename> | less
 ```
-Hints or sometimes the flag (maybe hidden as encrypted text) itself are hidden as plain printable text sometimes.
+Hints or sometimes the flag itself are hidden as plain printable text or any for of ecrupted text sometimes.
 Also by viewing all the printable text you will also be able to look out for anything funny, Like probably another file signature would suggest a hidden file sitting right there, and you could take further action to verify if you are on the right path.
 Additionally, look out for strings like 'PNG', 'iHDR', 'iDAT', 'IEND' and so on to make sure you are handling a png file.